NbAiLab/notram/guides/step_by_step_guide.md

 </details>

 ## 5) Creating the dataset
-In the final step we collate the corpuses, shuffle them and then create a train and validation file.
-The training file are properly sharded for streaming purposes on hugginface. in subdirectory 'complete_all' all files are kept in original size both the original file, the shuffled file, and the train/validation split.
-In the subdirectory 'data' you will find properly splitted shards (both train and validation) with proper naming for,for example, HuggingFace upload. if you ae creating a dataset for HuggingFace,skip the rest of this guide and go to [create_huggingface_dataset](creating_huggingface_dataset.md)
+In the final step we collate the corpuses, shuffle the lines and then create a train and validation file.
+The training file are properly sharded for streaming purposes, for example on hugginface. in subdirectory 'complete_all' all files are kept in original size both the original file, the shuffled file, and the train/validation split.
+In the subdirectory 'data' you will find properly splitted shards (both train and validation) with proper naming for HuggingFace upload. if you are creating a dataset for HuggingFace, skip the rest of this guide and go to [create_huggingface_dataset](creating_huggingface_dataset.md)

 ```bash
 cd ~